AI Infrastructure

 • Transparency to users about the AI system’s capabilities and limitations

 The European AI Office, established under the Act, began accepting conformity assessment documentation in Q1 2026.
-Companies operating in the EU — or serving EU clients — should already be preparing.
+Companies operating in the EU — or serving EU clients — should already be preparing their documentation packages, not starting them after the August deadline.
+The conformity assessment itself takes 6-12 weeks in our experience helping clients prepare theirs, and the assessment bodies have finite capacity, so late-movers will face a bottleneck.

 How Do US State AI Laws Add to the Compliance Burden?

-Colorado’s AI Act (SB 24-205), signed in May 2024, takes effect February 2026.
-It requires deployers of “high-risk AI systems” to implement risk management policies, conduct impact assessments, notify consumers when AI is making consequential decisions, and provide opt-out mechanisms.
+Colorado’s AI Act (SB 24-205), signed in May 2024 and effective February 2026, requires deployers of “high-risk AI systems” to implement risk management policies, conduct impact assessments, notify consumers when AI is making consequential decisions, and provide opt-out mechanisms.
 Colorado defines “high-risk” broadly — any AI system making or substantially influencing decisions about employment, financial services, housing, insurance, or education qualifies.
 The Colorado Attorney General’s office issued implementation guidance in November 2025 confirming that autonomous AI agents fall within the Act’s scope.
+Penalties run up to $20,000 per violation, and the AG has explicit enforcement authority.

-California’s CCPA amendments (AB 2013, effective January 2026) extend existing consumer privacy rights to AI-generated decisions.
+California’s CCPA amendments (AB 2013), effective January 2026, extend existing consumer privacy rights to AI-generated decisions.
 Consumers can now request disclosure of whether AI was used in decisions affecting them, the logic involved, and the categories of personal data processed by the AI system.
-For companies using AI agents that touch California resident data — which, given California’s population, means most US companies — this creates disclosure obligations nearly as demanding as GDPR’s right to explanation.
+For companies using AI agents that touch California resident data — which, given California’s population and economic weight, means most US companies — this creates disclosure obligations nearly as demanding as GDPR’s right to explanation.
+Penalties: up to $7,500 per intentional violation, with enforcement by both the California AG and the California Privacy Protection Agency.

 How Do These Frameworks Compare Side by Side?